Treatment for Schizophrenia in Dubai

 FAQs about Schizophrenia

-In the below FAQ section, we summarised answers to the common question asked by our patients about eating disorders.
+In the below FAQ section, we summarized answers to the common question asked by our patients about eating disorders.

 What is schizophrenia?